postman721/Waybind/README.md

 ./waybind.py &
 ```

 ##### Note.
 Do not stay focus on the initial terminal that started waybind, applies to non-systemd and systemd ways.
-By staying the focus somehow breaks.
+By completely staying in the initial terminal, the focus somehow breaks.
 After moving to another program the issue is gone.

 ### For Systemd